konacurrents/konacurrents/README.md

 ## Various Semantic Marker&trade; Aware Apps
 ### Example Semantic Marker&trade; iOS App image
 <img src="https://SemanticMarker.org/vision/SemanticMarkeriPhoneApp.png" width="300">
+This app provides a multitude of capabilities centered around the Semantic Marker&trade; capabilities.
+This includes scanning a Semantic Marker&trade; and sending a message to the named dog feeding device over bluetooth.

 ### Example Semantic Marker &trade; appleWatch App image
 <img src="https://SemanticMarker.org/vision/WatchSM.jpg" width="300">
+Here the Semantic Marker&trade; is sent to the watch through messages.
+Clicking expands to show the Avatar image while hiding the machine readable portion of the Semantic Marker&trade;.
+Here our unique SMART Button framework is creating the Avatar image from information gathered in the secure messaging network.

 ### Example of the Apple TestFlight for testing (Public release in work)
 ![Apple TestFlight iOS Doenload with approval](https://semanticmarker.org/vision/TestFlight.png)